Skip to main content

 Pains and Wars

 The Bhil village was badly damaged.
 Homes were destroyed, people robbed, all in one night.
 Kelwara was scared.
 Pratap's fist tightened in anger.
 Must be the Afghans seeking revenge.
 He ordered his men to search the forest.
 He ordered the servants to help the villagers.
-Sword in hand he walked into the dense forest.
+Sword in hand, he walked into the dense forest.
 Something moved behind him.
-He could feel it, it was no animal.
+He could feel it; it was no animal.
 He turned around.
-He had moved a little away from the others but he could hear Raoji's voice still somewhere.
+He had moved a little away from the others, but he could still hear Raoji's voice somewhere.
 Another twist of twigs, he looked up to see two birds fly away.
-Nothing could be heard, there was death silence.
+Nothing could be heard; there was deathly silence.
 He could sense someone watching him.

 The assassin was trained for these situations.
 He was taught to be invisible, to serve his master.
 He had done this before.
 But this time he had to be careful.
 This was Pratap Singh.
-The same prince who scared the Emperor enough to send him instead of going for a direct war.
+The same prince who scared the Emperor enough to send him instead of going for a direct war directly.
 He smiled.
 He was capable of doing what Akbar couldn't.
 Kill off, Pratap.
 He could see the prince look here and there.
 He waited for the right spot.
 Yes, Pratap was approaching the spot.
 Beneath the tree in which he sat.
-Pratap stood beneath the tree looking around.
+Pratap stood beneath the tree, looking around.
 Suddenly, the assassin jumped on him.
-He was too late to move away but he moved a little, enough for the man to miss the right spot.
+He was too late to move away, but he moved a little, enough for the man to miss the right spot.
 His poison-rubbed dagger hit Pratap's right arm instead of his chest.
-He held the man with his left one.
-The man took out another dagger to hit him but he was late, Pratap swung his sword, with his left hand and the man lay dying.
+He held the man with his left hand.
+The man took out another dagger to hit him, but he was too late.
+Pratap swung his sword with his left hand, and the man lay dying.

 The man smiled a wicked smile even in death.